How CAD Drives Accuracy, Approvals, and Control in Commercial Landscaping

 CAD enables early review of zoning limits, access rules, tree protection areas, and setbacks.
 This reduces permit risk and inspection delays.

-When plans are submitted for permits or town review, CAD drawings provide clear measurements, slopes, setbacks, and system layouts.
+landscaping plans are submitted for permits or town review, CAD drawings provide clear measurements, slopes, setbacks, and system layouts.

 This way, when we go before a town council, review boards can verify compliance without guessing intent.
 This reduces revision cycles and shortens approval time.